jwohland/Climate2Energy/README.md

 ### Download reservoir filling level and reservoir generation from ENTSO-e Transparency platform
 #### Reservoir filling level
-On ENTSO-e Transparency platform (https://transparency.entsoe.eu/), download run-of-river generation per each country:
+On ENTSO-e Transparency platform (https://transparency.entsoe.eu/), download reservoir filling level per each country:
 - Go to Generation>Water Reservoirs and Hydro Storage Plants
 - Select "Country" and in "Area" select the desired country.
 - Download the csv at Export Data>Water Reservoirs and Hydro Storage Plants (CSV).
+This will fetch a unique file that contains all reservoir filling levels from 2014 to the day of download.
 The file name should have this format: "Water Reservoirs and Hydro Storage Plants_201412290000-202412300000.csv".
 #### Reservoir generation
 On ENTSO-e Transparency platform (https://transparency.entsoe.eu/), download reservoir generation per each year per each country: